davidbuch/davidbuch.github.io/miscellaneous/other.md

 Podcasts
 ===

-1. [Not So Standard Deviations](http://www.nssdeviations.com) - A fascinating discussion of current events and data science.
-Brought to you weekly by Roger Peng and Hilary Parker.
+1. [Not So Standard Deviations](http://www.nssdeviations.com) - A discussion of current events and data science.
+Brought to you semi-weekly by Roger Peng and Hilary Parker.